SarweshvaranA/genai-image-captioning-blip/README.md

 To design and deploy a prototype application for image captioning by utilizing the BLIP image-captioning model and integrating it with the Gradio UI framework for user interaction and evaluation.

 ### PROBLEM STATEMENT:
+The goal of this project is to build a simple prototype that can automatically generate captions for images.
+Although powerful models like BLIP exist for image captioning, using them directly through APIs can be difficult for beginners.
+To make this process easier, this experiment integrates the BLIP model with a Gradio interface so users can upload an image and instantly receive a caption.
+This project demonstrates how to process an image, send it to the model, and display the generated caption in an easy-to-use web app.

 ### DESIGN STEPS:
 #### STEP 1: